-The Audit Committee must review and pre-approve all audit and non-audit services provided by KPMG LLP, our independent auditors, and has adopted a Pre-Approval Policy.
+The Audit Committee must review and pre-approve all audit and non-audit services provided by KPMG LLP, our independent registered public accounting firm, and has adopted a Pre-Approval Policy.
 In conducting reviews of audit and non-audit services, the Audit Committee will determine whether the provision of such services would impair the auditor's independence.
 The term of any pre-approval is twelve months from the date of pre-approval, unless the Audit Committee specifically provides for a different period.
 Any proposed services exceeding pre-approved fee ranges or limits must be specifically pre-approved by the Audit Committee.

-Requests or applications to provide services that require pre-approval by the Audit Committee must be accompanied by a statement of the independent auditors as to whether, in the auditor's view, the request or application is consistent with the SEC's rules on auditor independence.
+Requests or applications to provide services that require pre-approval by the Audit Committee must be accompanied by a statement of the independent auditors as to whether, in the auditor's view, the request or application is consistent with the SEC's and the Public Company Accounting Oversight Board's rules on auditor independence.
 Each pre-approval request or application must also be accompanied by documentation regarding the specific services to be provided.